-Learning to haggle is one of the most important Egypt travel tips I’ll pass on to you – because you’ll have to do it and you’ll have to do it all the time.
+Learning to haggle is one of the most important Egypt travel tips I’ll pass on to you – because you’ll have to do it and you’ll have to do it a lot.

 If a taxi driver, salesman, tour agency – literally anyone – comes at you with a price, try to reduce it to an unreasonably lower price.
 For example, someone comes at you with 200egp, come back at them with 20egp.
-As a tourist you’ll still be charged a crazy high price, but if you don’t haggle you might as well start flushing your money down the toilet.
+As a tourist you’ll still be charged a crazy high price (for Egypt standards), but if you don’t haggle you might as well start flushing your money down the toilet.

 I personally HATE haggling.
 I’m non-confrontational and I’d never done it before Egypt.
-I found buying anything way too overwhelming, so I opted to buy what I needed from shopping centres or malls – because those have set prices.
+I found buying things very overwhelming, so I opted to buy what I needed from shopping centres or malls instead because those have set prices.

-People will also try to sell you things everywhere.
-And really random stuff you won’t want.
+Know that wherever you go people will try to sell you random stuff – like really random stuff.
 You can of course buy things, but if you’re in a touristy area: don’t make eye contact, don’t engage in conversation, say no thank you (“la shukran”), and continue walking.

 ^This can be super uncomfortable and difficult because sometimes the sellers are children.
 They follow you around and they are relentless.
-But keep in mind Egyptians are typically very poor and every dollar helps them out!
+But keep in mind Egyptians typically make very low salaries and every dollar helps them out!

 Egypt has a Tourism Police

 This is actually a super important Egypt travel tip.
-Remember how I just told you all about tourists getting ripped off?
-Well, if you are ripped off an unreasonable amount, feel unsafe, or like you’ve been treated unfairly you can contact the tourism police.
+Remember how I just told you about tourists getting ripped off?
+Well, if you’re ripped off an unreasonable amount, feel unsafe, or like you’ve been treated unfairly you can contact the tourism police.

 Egypt’s tourism police don’t f*ck around and everyone knows it.
-They take their job seriously and will rectify any wrongdoings.
+They take their job seriously and they’ll rectify any wrongdoings.
 They are a force to be reckoned with and they’ll have your back.

 You’ll find the tourism police in touristy destinations with “tourist police” written on their uniforms.
 If you require their phone number, ask your accommodation provider and they can give it you.